-- 1. In the Nodes tree, select the node you want to connect to and manage.
-The Node Profile page opens. - In the Node Profile screen, all configured interfaces display in the Interfaces section. - 3.
+1. In the Nodes tree, select the node you want to connect to and manage.
+The Node Profile page opens.

+- 2. In the Node Profile screen, all configured interfaces display in the Interfaces section. - 3.
 In the Name column, click the hyperlink of the In-Band KVM interface you want to use to connect to the node. - 4.
 If node auditing is enabled for your user group, the Access Information dialog appears.
 Enter your reason for accessing the node and then click OK. - 5.
-Depending on the interfaces, this step varies.

-- For SSH, TELNET, and VNC interfaces, the Application Startup Parameters dialog appears if CC-SG Administrators have not configured the username and password in the interfaces.
-Type the Username and Password, and click OK. - For RDP interfaces, the Application Startup Parameters dialog appears. - If CC-SG Administrators have not configured the username and password in the interfaces, you must type the Username and Password in the dialog. - Select the Screen Size and Color Depth you want to use for this session. - For Microsoft RDP only, select the Use Local Drives in Remote Session checkbox to enable drive mounting from the local client to the target. - For Microsoft RDP users with smart cards, such as RSA SecurID, select the Use Local Smart Cards in Remote Session checkbox to enable mounting your smart card on a target.
-Click OK. - 6.
+Depending on the interfaces, this step varies. - For SSH, TELNET, and VNC interfaces, the Application Startup Parameters dialog appears if CC-SG Administrators have not configured the username and password in the interfaces.
+Type the Username and Password, and click OK. - For RDP interfaces, the Application Startup Parameters dialog appears.
+Options vary by RDP type. - If CC-SG Administrators have not configured the username and password in the interfaces, you must type the Username and Password in the dialog. - For Microsoft and Java, select the Screen Size and Color Depth you want to use for this session. - For Microsoft RDP only, select the Use Local Drives in Remote Session checkbox to enable drive mounting from the local client to the target. - For Microsoft RDP users with smart cards, such as RSA SecurID, select the Use Local Smart Cards in Remote Session checkbox to enable mounting your smart card on a target.
+Click OK. - For MultiPlatform RDP, select the Screen Size.
+If you have not already downloaded and installed the client, click the download link.
+See Install MultiPlatform RDP Client (on page 81) for details. - 6.
 The Remote Console applet launches in a new window.
 When the applet loads, you have KVM access to the node.